 All governmental funds are accounted for using a current financial resources measurement focus.
 With this measurement focus, only current assets and current liabilities generally are included on the balance sheet.
-Operating statements of these funds present increases (revenues and other financing sources) and decreases (expenditures and other uses) in net current position.
+Operating statements of these funds present increases (revenues and other financing sources) and decreases (expenditures and other uses) in net current assets.
 Governmental funds are maintained on the modified accrual basis of accounting.

 Governmental fund revenues resulting from exchange transactions are recognized in the fiscal year in which the exchange takes place and meets the government's availability criteria (susceptible to accrual).
 Available means that the resources will be collected within the current year or are expected to be collected soon enough thereafter to be used to pay liabilities of the current year.
 For this purpose, the District considers revenues to be available if they are collected within 60 days of the end of the current fiscal year.
 Ad valorem taxes and the related state revenue sharing (intergovernmental revenue) are recognized as revenue in the period for which levied, thus the 2020 property taxes which are being levied to finance the 2021 budget will be recognized as revenue in 2021.
-The 2020 tax levy is recorded as deferred inflows of resources (unavailable revenue) in the District's 2020 financial statements.
+The 2020 tax levy is reported as a deferred inflow of resources in the financial statements.
 Charges for services are recorded when earned since they are measurable and available.
 Miscellaneous revenues are recorded as revenues when received in cash by the District because they are generally not measurable until actually received.

 Expenditures are generally recognized under the modified accrual basis of accounting when the related fund liability is incurred.
-An exception to this general rule is principal and interest on general long-term debt which is recognized when due.
 Allocations of cost such as depreciation are not recognized in the governmental funds.